 It's a feeling that most of us will have experienced during our school days and many of us still feel on a regular basis; a looming sense of dread that usually begins sometime on Sunday morning and continues to creep up on us until we crawl into bed in the evening.
 If that sounds familiar, you may be reassured to know you’re not alone; a staggering 81% of adults experience what’s commonly known as the ‘Sunday Fear’, according to a recent survey by The Sleep Judge.
-The result of a combination of fun-filled weekends and the worry of a week ahead brimming with responsibilities, lengthy to-do lists and unanswered emails, the Sunday night blues mean that for many of us, we start the week with a sense of dread that we just can’t seem to shift.
-If your Sunday night fear is starting to feel overwhelming, help is at hand.
+If your Sunday night anxiety is starting to feel overwhelming, help is at hand.
 Here are some of our tips on ways to overcome them…

 If Monday’s to-do list won’t shift from your thoughts from the minute you shut your laptop on Friday night, address the situation by making sure you organise your thoughts before the beginning of the week.
 Make a mental note of what you find most stressful about Mondays and carve out half an hour on Sunday morning to get on top of it.
 It might be drafting emails or making a list of jobs to tackle first thing, but whatever it is, setting aside a dedicated time slot to deal with it (and then put it out of your head) will help you feel less panicked and more focused when your alarm goes off.

 Reduce your alcohol intake